allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ## mongo-migration-stream

 _mongo-migration-stream_ is a tool which can be used to perform online migrations of MongoDB databases.
-It is composed of `mongodump`, `mongorestore` [MongoDB Command Line Database Tools](https://www.mongodb.com/docs/database-tools/), [Mongo Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) and [Kotlin](https://kotlinlang.org/) application.
+It utilises `mongodump` and `mongorestore` [MongoDB Command Line Database Tools](https://www.mongodb.com/docs/database-tools/), [Mongo Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) and [Kotlin](https://kotlinlang.org/) application.
 To fully explain what _mongo-migration-stream_ is capable of and how it works, I will define glossary, present a bird's eye view of the tool, and provide implementation details.

 ### Glossary

 - _Source database_ - MongoDB database which we would like to migrate,
-- _Destination database_ - MongoDB database to which migrator will restore all the data dumped from _source database_,
+- _Destination database_ - MongoDB database to which we would like to migrate all the data from _source database_,
-- _Transfer_ - a process of copying existing data from _sorce database_, and putting it to _destination database_,
+- _Transfer_ - a process of copying dumping data from _sorce database_, and restoring it on _destination database_,
 - _Synchronization_ - a process of keeping eventual consistency between _source database_ and _destination database_,
 - _Migration_ - an end-to-end migration process formed of _transfer_ and _synchronization_ processes,
 - _Migrator_ - a tool for performing _migrations_.

 ### Building blocks

-As mentioned earlier to perform migrations _mongo-migration-stream_ utilises `mongodump`, `mongorestore`, Mongo Change Streams MongoDB utilities and Kotlin application.
+As mentioned earlier to perform migrations _mongo-migration-stream_ utilises `mongodump`, `mongorestore`, Mongo Change Streams and Kotlin application.

 - `mongodump` is used to dump _source database_ in form of binary file,
-- `mongorestore`is used to restore previously created dump on _destination database_,
+- `mongorestore` is used to restore previously created dump on _destination database_,
 - Mongo Change Streams allow us to keep consistency between _source database_ and _destination database_,
-- Kotlin application is orchestrating and managing all processes.
+- Kotlin application is orchestrating and managing all processes described above.

-`mongodump` and `mongorestore` are resposible for the _transfer_ part of migration, where Mongo Change Streams are the main mechanism of _synchronization_ proces.
+`mongodump` and `mongorestore` are resposible for the _transfer_ part of migration, where Mongo Change Streams play the main role in _synchronization_ proces mechanism.

 ### Bird's eye view